-- 80. Landscape fabric is composed of the physical components of the landscape (eg landform, land cover and landscape elements and features).
+83. Landscape fabric is composed of the physical components of the landscape (eg landform, land cover and landscape elements and features).
 Developments can bring about both direct and indirect effects on landscape fabric.
 Direct effects occur where changes to the fabric of the landscape arise as the result of physical disturbance, for example, the loss of landscape elements such as hedgerows, walls and trees.
-Indirect effects are consequential changes that are separated from the source of the change in a temporal or spatial manner, for example changes in vegetation downstream as the result of modifications to surface water patterns upstream in a catchment area. - 81.
-This assessment of effects on landscape fabric considers the existing landscape fabric of the site and the predicted effects of the development, and makes a judgement as to whether there are likely to be any beneficial or adverse changes to landscape fabric. - 82.
-The built development has been located across the footprint of a previous building and partly within a grassland field where the footprint of the building and hardstanding area simply required the removal of some grassland and the slight re-contouring of a small area of landform.
+Indirect effects are consequential changes that are separated from the source of the change in a temporal or spatial manner, for example changes in vegetation downstream as the result of modifications to surface water patterns upstream in a catchment area.

+- 84. This assessment of effects on landscape fabric considers the existing landscape fabric of the site and the predicted effects of the development, and makes a judgement as to whether there are likely to be any beneficial or adverse changes to landscape fabric. - 85.
+The new gate and fencing at the access point to Penrhos Farm have required the removal of a short section of hedgerow and associated vegetation.
+The steel portal frame building has been located across the footprint of a previous building and partly within a grassland field where the footprint of the building and hardstanding area simply required the removal of some grassland and the slight re-contouring of a small area of landform.
 There was no removal of any other existing vegetation, hedgerows or isolated trees.
-In addition a series of leylandii trees have been planted and a further woodland area is proposed as part of the development.
-The size of the woodland area would be approximately 3,500 4,000 sqm and therefore, overall there would be beneficial effects on landscape fabric as a result of the development.
+In addition several deciduous native trees and leylandii have been planted.
+As part of additional proposals, some further earthworks and a native woodland area are proposed as part of the development.
+The proposed changes to the landform would have a negative effect on landscape fabric, although they would not generally be discernible beyond the site.
+The size of the proposed woodland area would be approximately 7,250 sqm and therefore, overall on balance there would be beneficial effects on landscape fabric as a result of the development.